What is corporate communications?

 How does corporate communications work?

-There are many ways to use corporate communication in your company.
+There are many ways to use corporate communications in your company.
 Here are some ways the communication team focuses on building a solid corporate communication program.

 Brand awareness (corporate identity)